-- Passive: attempts to gain access or make use of information from the system but does not affect system resources, such as typosquatting, phishing and other social engineering based attacks.
+Passive attack vector exploits are attempts to gain access or make use of information from the system without affecting system resources, such as typosquatting, phishing, and other social engineering-based attacks.

-- Active: attempts to alter a system or affect its operation such as malware, exploiting unpatched vulnerabilities, email spoofing, man-in-the-middle attacks, domain hijacking and ransomware.
+Active cyber attack vector exploits are attempts to alter a system or affect its operation such as malware, exploiting unpatched vulnerabilities, email spoofing, man-in-the-middle attacks, domain hijacking, and ransomware.

 That said, most attack vectors share similarities:

-- Attacker gathers information about the target using social engineering, malware, phishing, OPSEC and automated vulnerability scanning.
+- The attacker gathers information about the target using social engineering, malware, phishing, OPSEC, and automated vulnerability scanning

-One often overlooked attack vector are your third and fourth-party vendors and service providers.
-It doesn't matter how sophisticated your internal network security and information security is, if vendors have access to sensitive data they are as much a risk to your organization.
+One often overlooked attack vector is your third and fourth-party vendors and service providers.
+It doesn't matter how sophisticated your internal network security and information security policies are — if vendors have access to sensitive data, they are a huge risk to your organization.

 Consider investing in threat intelligence tools that help automate vendor risk management and automatically monitor your vendor's security posture and notify you if it worsens.

 Before considering a new vendor perform a cybersecurity risk assessment to understand what attack vectors you could be introducing to your organization by using them and ask about their SOC 2 compliance.